AmandaNicholas/portfolio/work-samples/work-samples.rst

       - Within the application
    *  - Procedure documents
       - Tasks performed by users of an inventory management system
-      - Microsoft Word
+      - Microsoft Word *

-The delivery was in Word at request of the business - they wished to allow changes to easily be made in future and Word was their desired editing tool.
+.. note:: The delivery was in Word at request of the business - they wished to allow changes to easily be made in future and Word was their desired editing tool.

 API documentation
 =================